Signs Your Great Dane is Spoiled

 - Stay patient and consistent

 A successful training relationship with your Great Dane requires balance.
 While it’s natural to want to shower them with affection, maintaining clear expectations helps them understand their role in your household.
-I’ve found that my Great Dane actually seems happier when he knows exactly what’s expected of him – it gives him confidence and purpose.
+My Great Dane seems happier when he knows what’s expected of him – it gives him confidence and purpose.

 Remember to praise good behavior enthusiastically.
 Your Great Dane’s desire to please you can be a powerful motivator when properly channeled through positive reinforcement techniques.